hudson-newey/angular-snippets-for-zed/README.md

-# Angular TypeScript Snippets for VS Code
+# Angular TypeScript Snippets for Zed

+Big thank you for johnpapa for his development and maintenance of the [vscode-angular-snippets](https://github.com/johnpapa/vscode-angular-snippets) which this extension is based on.

 **Updated for Angular 18 release**